shd8/shd8/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=shd8" alt="shd8" /></a> </p>

-- 🌱 I’m currently working with Roche company in an international promising project.
+- 🌱 I’m currently working with ArangoDB company in an international promising project.

 - I also worked at:
   - Dinbeat, as [fer-dinbeat](https://github.com/fer-dinbeat) with **React** at a private project.